Thursday, April 18, 2019

 One strategy says to call where there is a clear frequency within the DX station’s listening range, with the theory that he’ll hear you there in the clear.

-Dan’s method, which is echoed by Bob Locher W9KNI in The Complete DX’er, is to zero bea the station currently being worked by the DX & then call there after their exchange.
+Dan’s method, which is echoed by Bob Locher W9KNI in The Complete DX’er, is to zero bea the station currently being worked by the DX & then call there after their exchange...modify the calling frequency as needed.
 The WG5G logbook is a testament to the effectiveness of that method.
 This seems like intuitive, common knowledge but the fact is that so many DXers use a “good enough” approach to zero beating that often places them outside the passband of the target DX station’s receiver.

 “Good enough” isn’t good enough – precision and accuracy count, and often get the QRPer into the logbook when QRO operators are still calling.